Artificial Intelligence and the Economist: Risks, Opportunities, and How to Prepare (Updated May 2026)

 Audit and financial control

-Big auditing firms have begun using AI for the automated review of documents.
+Large auditing firms have begun using AI for automatic document review.
 For example, Deloitte has developed an internal platform that analyzes contracts and financial documents using AI., automatically highlighting the key information that auditors need to verify.
-Also, EY (Ernst & Young) has integrated AI into the audit process – their intelligent system scans unstructured data, such as contracts or invoices, and flags potential risks of fraud or financial misrepresentation.
+Also, EY (Ernst & Young) They have integrated AI into the auditing process – their intelligent system scans unstructured data, such as contracts or invoices, and flags potential risks of fraud or financial misstatement.

 Accounting automation